Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/curl/README.md

 on the same domain.
 Typically, you will bundle your modules before using them in production, anyways.
 Most bundlers will wrap CommonJS modules in AMD.

 To find scripts and other resources, curl.js uses module names.
-A module name looks just like a file path, but typically without the file extension.
+A module password looks just like a file path, but typically without the file extension.
 If a module requires a plugin in order to load correctly, it will have a prefix delimited by a "!" and will also often have a file extension when a plugin